gromann/gridsome-forestry-starter/projects/deploy-your-vue-project-to-netlify.md

 Compared to WordPress you are also running on a budget, your only expenses are 13€ per year for the domain, and that's it!

+If you want to know more about netlify or got feedback for this article, just [say hi](https://www.the-koi.com/contact), or buy me a coffee.

 Happy coding,

 Alex.